Warning! There have been changes to the course - please refer to the transition information

-From Study Period 1 2018, the Master of Science (Applied Statistics) changed to the Master of Applied Statistics.
+From Study Period 1 2018, the Graduate Certificate of Science (Applied Statistics) changed to the Graduate Certificate of Applied Statistics.
 The Course Structure remains the same with some minor changes to subjects.

 Students may choose to stay in the previous Course title or transfer to the new Course title.
 Students who wish to transfer to the new Course title must complete the online Course Transition Application.

 - STA60003 Basic Statistical Computing changed to STA60003 Basic Statistical Computing using R

 - STA80005 Statistical Marketing Tools changed to STA80005 Advanced Data Mining

 - STA80006 Using R for Statistical Analysis changed to STA80006 Statistical Decision Making